akingdom/akingdom.github.io/articles/growing_by_divine_guidance.md

 - **Externally imposed limits:** Boundaries set by external circumstances (e.g., job expectations, physical limitations, or rules in structured environments).

 A critical challenge arises in how we **perceive** these limits:
-- **When a limit feels too demanding compared to our ability, anxiety may arise.** This often triggers avoidance—attempting to escape, procrastinate, or push away the challenge rather than working through it.
+- **When a limit feels too demanding compared to our perceived ability, anxiety may arise.** This often triggers avoidance—attempting to escape, procrastinate, or push away the challenge rather than working through it.
 - **When a limit feels too easy, boredom may emerge.** This can lead to disengagement or defiance—either ignoring the limit or seeking greater challenge elsewhere.

-The Lord’s design encourages balance—neither avoidance nor excessive rebellion—but rather a steady approach that acknowledges our strengths while developing areas where we lack ability. **This understanding also helps us support others as they encounter limits in their lives.**
+The Lord’s design encourages balance—neither avoidance nor extreme rebellion—but rather a steady approach that acknowledges our strengths while developing areas where we lack ability. **This understanding also helps us support others as they encounter limits in their lives.**

 ---